Y0Coss/docs-fork/pages/account_and_service_management/reversibility/23-mutualized-virtualization-vcd-reversibility/guide.en-gb.md

 ## Objective

-This document describes the reversibility policy for the Managed Mutualized Virtualization product covering the OVHcloud VMware Cloud Director offer.
+This document describes the reversibility policy for the Managed Mutualized Virtualization product covering the OVHcloud Public VCF-as-a-Service offer.

 This policy aims to implement the general reversibility principles and our compliance with the SWIPO IAAS Code of Conduct for cloud providers.